We provide control engineering consultancy services and training courses.

 Designs can be implemented as real time applications using LabVIEW and CompactRIO.
 Our engineers follow proven software design steps of specification, design, implementation, test and deployment, and include software quality plans and extensive documentation.

 We can undertake development of bespoke algorithms and tools for control or data processing to meet your company specific needs.
-Software can be developed in a variety of languages including C/C++, MATLAB, LabVIEW.
+Software can be developed in a variety of languages including C/C++, MATLAB, LabVIEW, and Python.
 As an NI Alliance Partner, ISC has staff certified in using LabVIEW.

-Ask here and see if we could help.
+Ask here and see if we can help.

 * By submitting you are giving ISC consent to contact you.
 See our privacy policy for how we use and protect this data.

-ISC is a member of a consortium developing the Dive Control Simulator (DCS).
-DCS is equipped with stunning, real-life looking graphics and dynamic simulation to train diving supervisors on various normal operations and emergency scenarios.
+ISC was a member of a consortium developing the Dive Control Simulator (DCS).
+DCS was equipped with stunning, real-life looking graphics and dynamic simulation to train diving supervisors on various normal operations and emergency scenarios.

 Diving supervisors are part of a dive support vessel crew, in charge of a diving operation.
 They monitor the operation and manage the panels controlling critical parameters (such as oxygen, pressure, temperature) for the divers to perform underwater tasks.

-Our project partners are: PaleBlue (Stavanger, Norway) and Norsk Yrkesdykkerskole NYD (Oslo, Norway).
+Our project partners were: PaleBlue (Stavanger, Norway) and Norsk Yrkesdykkerskole NYD (Oslo, Norway).

 We were initially contracted to assess the performance attainable for a hydraulically actuated gangway, when compensating against boat motions.
 This involved modelling the various sources of errors (from sensing, actuation and control performance) to achieve the target performance whilst minimising cost and complexity.
 We were subsequently engaged to implement the entire control system, including MMI using touch panel computers, real-time control and I/O, solving kinematics, and extensive monitoring and safety logic.
 Full factory testing and Sea Trials were carried out and the system was installed and on active service.